Abdisamad001/Next_Word_with_LSTM/README.md

-# 📚 Next Word Prediction with LSTM
+#  Next Word Prediction with LSTM

 > Predict the next word in a sequence using LSTM neural networks trained on Shakespeare's Hamlet.

-## ✨ Key Features
+## Main Features

-- 🔮 **Next Word Prediction** - Predicts the next word in a given sequence
+-  **Next Word Prediction** - Predicts the next word in a given sequence
-- 📖 **Trained on Shakespeare** - Uses text from Hamlet for training
+-  **Trained on Shakespeare** - Uses text from Hamlet for training
-- 🧠 **LSTM Model** - Utilizes Long Short-Term Memory networks for prediction
+-  **LSTM Model** - Utilizes Long Short-Term Memory networks for prediction
-- 📊 **Visualization** - Visualize model architecture and predictions
+-  **Visualization** - Visualize model architecture and predictions
-- 💻 **Interactive Interface** - User-friendly interface for input and prediction
+-  **Interactive Interface** - User-friendly interface for input and prediction

-## 📦 Requirements
+##  Requirements

 ```txt
 tensorflow==2.15.0